 Can I Give My Dog Catnip?
 Answer: Yes

 This herbaceous plant, from the mint family, may have a sedative effect which could come in handy in certain situations.

 You can safely allow your pet dog to sniff at or even eat a bit of catnip.
-This mysterious herb is edible and not harmful.
+The herb is edible and not harmful.
 Just don’t expect to see any rolling around on the ground like a cat would.
 Instead, you’ll likely see your dog scrutinizing catnip by licking and smelling at it.
-Lots of pet parents say their best buddies are completely indifferent to this popular cat stimulant.
+Lots of pet parents say their buddies are indifferent to this stimulant.
 Others report that catnip works fairly well for their dogs, in a calming way, which can be great.

 Keep reading to learn more about some other uses for catnip as it applies to dogs.